-The London Sinfonietta Academy 2019 is generously supported by The Harold Hyam Wingate Foundation, The Leche Trust, The Radcliffe Trust and The Steven R. Gerber Trust, The Aspinwall Educational Trust, The Thompson Educational Trust and The Barbara Whatmore Charitable Trust, The Thistle Trust and Idlewild Trust.
+The London Sinfonietta Academy 2019 is generously supported by The Harold Hyam Wingate Foundation, The Leche Trust, The Radcliffe Trust, The Steven R. Gerber Trust, The Aspinwall Educational Trust, The Thompson Educational Trust and The Barbara Whatmore Charitable Trust, The Thistle Trust and Idlewild Trust.

 We are also grateful to past supporters of the Academy, The Barbara Whatmore Charitable Trust, Garfield Weston Foundation, Help Musicians UK, The Leverhulme Trust and The Roger & Ingrid Pilkington Charitable Trust.

 London Sinfonietta Academy: Performance guide to Chamber Concerto by Gyorgy Ligeti